The Berger’s research agenda for this decade focuses on

 STAR: Stress, Temperament And Regulation

 How do parents with cope with stress?
 How does stress in parents influence their health behaviors and how these behaviors get transmitted from one generation to the next?
-What is the role of positive emotions?
-Do they influence stress biology and children’s emotional and psychological well-being?
+What is the role of positive and negative emotions?
+Do they influence stress biology and children’s emotional well-being and physical health?
 These are some of the questions which we hope to answer in this study.
 We are interviewing and conducting assessments on 120 families with young children.

 Collaborators: Dr. Pat Smiley, Pomona College; Dr. Jessie Borelli, University of California, Irvine.